devopswithtarun/devops-portfolio/day11-azure-container-registry/README.md

 - Deploying a container directly in Azure
 - Integrating ACR with Azure DevOps pipelines
 - End-to-end CI/CD for containers inside Azure

+### 👩🏻‍💻📓✍🏻💡IMPORTANT NOTES👩🏻‍💻📓✍🏻💡

+### 🎁🎁🎁 Steps to Create the Correct Docker Registry Service Connection
+# Registry type:
+-Select Azure Container Registry.
+# Authentication Type:
+- Choose Service principal (automatic).
+This lets Azure DevOps handle the credentials automatically.
+# Service Connection Details:
+- Azure subscription: Select the subscription where your ACR lives (the one you used for tarundevopsacr-service-connection-new).
+# Azure Container Registry: Select your ACR from the dropdown (e.g., tarundevopsacr).
+# Service Connection Name:
+- Give it a descriptive name, e.g.,
+- tarundevopsacr-docker-connection
+# Description (optional):
+- Add anything helpful, e.g., Docker Registry connection for tarundevopsacr.
+# Security:
+- Check Grant access permission to all pipelines if you want all pipelines to use it automatically.
+# Save the connection.

+### 📢📢📢 WSL resolve DNS, Let’s fix this step by step:
+1️⃣ Configure WSL to stop auto-generating /etc/resolv.conf Inside your WSL terminal: sudo nano /etc/wsl.conf

+Paste:
+[network]
+generateResolvConf = false
+Save and exit (Ctrl+O, Enter, Ctrl+X).
+2️⃣ Remove existing resolv.conf if present
+sudo rm -f /etc/resolv.conf
+3️⃣ Create a new resolv.conf pointing to Windows DNS We’ll use your router (192.168.1.1) and a public DNS (8.8.8.8) as fallback: sudo bash -c "echo -e 'nameserver 192.168.1.1\nnameserver 8.8.8.8' > /etc/resolv.conf" 4️⃣ Lock the resolv.conf sudo chattr +i /etc/resolv.conf
+This prevents WSL from overwriting it.
+5️⃣ Shutdown and restart WSL
+In PowerShell:
+wsl --shutdown
+wsl
+6️⃣ Test DNS
+Inside WSL:
+nslookup login.microsoftonline.com
+ping login.microsoftonline.com
+You should now see proper IP addresses.
+✅ Once DNS works, az login will work, and we can finally create the new Azure DevOps → ACR service connection cleanly.